gavinsdavies/umneutrino/_pages/emphatic.md

 Work-in-progress, please standby (Sept.
 02, 2024)

+The EMPHATIC (Experiment to Measure the Production of Hadrons At a Testbeam In Chicagoland) experiment is a cutting-edge research project focused on improving our understanding of hadron production, which is critical for various areas of particle physics, including neutrino experiments.
+Located at Fermilab, EMPHATIC aims to precisely measure the production rates and characteristics of hadrons—particles made of quarks, such as protons and neutrons—when protons collide with various target materials.
+These measurements are essential for refining the models used in neutrino experiments, where accurate predictions of particle interactions are crucial for interpreting the data.
+By providing high-precision data on hadron production, EMPHATIC contributes to reducing uncertainties in neutrino flux predictions and enhances the accuracy of experiments like DUNE and NOvA.
+This experiment plays a vital role in advancing our knowledge of particle interactions and improving the overall precision of particle physics research.

 {% assign target_experiment = "emphatic" %}
 {% assign members = site.data.team_members %}
 {% assign member_names = "" %}